 Weta Studio Tours - Your gateway to immersive filmmaking experiences in Wellington, New Zealand.
-Explore 20 years of creativity with the Weta Cave Workshop Tour and Miniatures Stage Tour: Thunderbirds Are Go, both packed full of props, weapons, models and costumes from film and television.
+Explore 20 years of creativity with the Weta Studio Tour and Miniatures Stage Tour: Thunderbirds Are Go, both packed full of props, weapons, models and costumes from film and television.
 Weta Studio Tours is also home to the famous Weta Cave shop where you can browse incredible collectibles and see an exclusive, free behind-the-scenes documentary.
 Click here for a taste of what you can expect at Weta Studio Tours!

 Embassy Theatre - This historic theatre was built in 1926 and hosted the premiere of The Hobbit: An Unexpected Journey.
 Check out the name plates with the actors and characters’ names by the leather seats.

 Roxy Cinema - Owned by Weta co-founders Tania Rodger and Jamie Selkirk, the beautifully revamped Roxy Cinema combines the style of the Art Deco era with the modern technology of 21st century cinema watching.
 Enjoy delicious local cuisine at the cinema’s restaurant, CoCo at the Roxy, and the stunning Weta Workshop artwork that features throughout the building.